 But that is not the fight we should be caring about at all.
 The fight we should be talking about, but aren’t, is the fight between mobile device makers and the carriers.
 This is the only real fight that matters.

 Of course, Brandt’s not making any such salient point.
 The point he’s making isn’t about the openness of the mobile operating system or even the openness of the carriers who, with the exception of Apple’s phones, are the ones with control over the openness of the operating system.

 So what did he mean?
-Well, it’s possible brandt’s conflating customer openness with developer openness, as he cites the example of Microsoft allowing their OS to reach any Intel hardware in the 80s instead of the restrictions of Apple, whereby it’s their hardware or bust, thus giving Microsoft developers access to a huge volume of customers compared to Apple.
+Well, it’s possible Brandt’s conflating customer openness with developer openness.
+Brandt cites the example of Microsoft allowing their OS to reach any Intel hardware in the 80s instead of the restrictions of Apple, whereby it’s their hardware or bust, thus giving Microsoft developers access to a huge volume of customers compared to Apple.
 But the flaw of this argument is the mobile ecosystem and PC ecosystem are not the same, with mobile introducing a whole other level of player, the carrier (do you see a trend here?).
-And another equally important point when comparing old Apple to new Apple: Apple stopped innovating.
+And another equally important point when comparing old Apple to new Apple: Apple of the early 1990s stopped innovating.
 I can assure you, new Apple knows this well and will not make the same mistake.

 Or perhaps Brandt’s implying that, because the App store is curated, users lose access to content.
 How does this make sense to him?
 To back up this point he refers back to 90s era carriers, intentionally restricted access to the Internet or, more specifically, gave preference to content providers who paid for access to mobile subscribers.
 (So, once again, like Google.)